|

 The emitter operates white-hot.
 It is sealed in a quartz enclosure which may be tubular or shaped like a spot lamp bulb (known as a 'blown bulb').
 Tubular emitters are available in a range of lengths and require an appropriate reflector system (focused or diffusing) to concentrate the heat on the target.
 The spot lamp types have integral reflectors.
 Short-wave emitters are very responsive.
 They may be switched on and off within seconds but generally require electronic control.

-Industrial installations may be designed with very high power densities and these give correspondingly high rates of product heating.
+Industrial Use. - Industrial installations may be designed with very high power densities and these give correspondingly high rates of product heating.
+Short-wave heating is used extensively for industrial process pre-heating including metal castings, powder coating applications and adhesive bonding.

 The emitter operates at bright red heat.
 It is generally located in a quartz tube but is not sealed.
 Some designs use metal emitters on an insulating panel.
 Tubular or 'cassette' emitter configurations are available depending upon the application it is required for.
 Recent designs of cassettes provide much better performance than earlier linear types.
 Response times vary considerably between different designs.

-Medium wave is used extensively for drying and curing.
+Industrial Use. - Medium-wave is used extensively for drying and curing.

-The Heat Infra-red Service
+The Heat Infra-red Service to Industrial Customers

 Infra-red radiant heating is simple, energy efficient and flexible.
 The efficiency of heat transfer between source and product is much higher than for hot air systems.
 This brings a number of benefits.